Zaghawa people: Contemporary influence

 While they are not very powerful in Sudan, they politically dominate Chad.
 The former president, Idriss Déby and several former prime ministers of Chad are Zaghawa, as well as many other members of the government.
 Thus the Chadian Zaghawa have been influential people in the regional politics.
 In contemporary wars in Chad, Libya and Sudan, the Zaghawa ethnic group has been deeply involved, particularly through strategic alliances with other ethnic groups such as the Fur people.

 However, in Sudan, the Zaghawa are caught up in the Darfur crisis, and have suffered much loss from the troubles there.
 The Zaghawa of Sudan are among the peoples living in the refugee camps in Darfur and eastern Chad where the recruitment of child soldiers into rebel movements is an ongoing problem.

 The Zaghawa have been among the tribes in Darfur who have been referred to as "African" even as other tribes that have fought with them have been called "Arab".

 As a result of Tijani Muslim missionaries from West Africa traveling through their area to make the Hajj, the Zaghawa leadership converted to Islam.
 In the 1940s, the Zaghawa began to turn to Islam from their traditional religion en masse.
 In Darfur, the Zaghawa are well-known for their piety.
 Due to the fighting in the War in Darfur, where they are targeted by the Janjaweed Arab militias due to their ethnic heritage, 100,000 have become refugees across the border in Chad.
 A Zaghawa tribesman named Daoud Hari wrote a memoir about Darfur called The Translator and a Zaghawa woman named Halima Bashir co-authored a memoir with Damien Lewis called Tears of the Desert, which both spread knowledge about the atrocities in Darfur.

-Among Sudan's ethnic minorities, Zaghawas Islamists were also one of the most active within the al-Bashir regime at its beginning, participating in security, police and the Popular Defense Forces.
+Among Sudan's ethnic minorities, Zaghawa Islamists were also one of the most active within the al-Bashir regime at its beginning, participating in security, police and the Popular Defense Forces.
 After the 1989 coup, Khalil Ibrahim, a Zaghawa from Tina, was placed at the head of the tanzim in Darfur.
-Other Zaghawas, such as Adam Tahir Hamdoun, Yusuf Libis, Sulieman Jammous or Khalil's brother, Gibril Ibrahim, will also play key roles in the new regime.
-However, after al-Turabi's break with al-Bashir and the crisis of '98, most of the Islamist Zaghawas will defect from the NCP and become anti-regime activists, with many of them aligning themselves with the al-Turabi's Popular Congress Party, participating in the publication of The Black Book or leading the al-Fashir protests in September 2000.
+Other Zaghawas, such as Adam Tahir Hamdoun, Yusuf Libis, Sulieman Jammous or Khalil's brother, Gibril Ibrahim, would also play key roles in the new regime.
+However, after al-Turabi's break with al-Bashir and the crisis of '98, most of the Islamist Zaghawas defected from the NCP and became anti-regime activists, with many of them aligning themselves with the al-Turabi's Popular Congress Party, participating in the publication of The Black Book or leading the al-Fashir protests in September 2000.